 An addendum is a separate XDS Document that references a prior document, and may extend or alter the observations in the prior document.
 It modifies the parent document, but the parent document remains a valid component of the patient record and shall remain in the state "approved" or available for care.
-The addendum XDS Document metadata contains the identifier of the previous XDS Document version in parent Id, and its parent relationship contains the code "APND".
+The addendum XDS Document metadata contains the identifier of the

+2445 previous XDS Document version in parent Id, and its parent relationship contains the code "APND".

 A transformed document is derived by a machine translation from some other format.
 Examples of transformed documents could be CDA documents converted from DICOM Structured Reporting (SR) reports, or a rendering of a report into a presentation format such as PDF.
-The transform XDS Document contains the document Id of the previous version in parentId, and its parent relationship contains the code "XFRM".
+The transform XDS

+2450 Document contains the document Id of the previous version in parentId, and its parent relationship contains the code "XFRM".
 XDS Affinity Domains may define rules that determine whether or not a transformed XDS Document replaces the source, but typically this would not be the case.
 If it is, an additional parent relationship of type "RPLC" is to be used.

-2335 10.4.11 Document Query
+10.4.11 Document Query

-Query return info shall be either:

-- a list of Registry Objects Values (e.g. XDS Document Entries) - a list of Registry Objects UUIDs.
+- 2455 Query return info shall be either: - a list of Registry Objects Values (e.g. XDS Document Entries) - a list of Registry Objects UUIDs.
 This allows an XDS Document Consumer to receive a potentially long list of matching entries and to request them by subsets.

-2340 10.4.12 Transport Modes
+10.4.12 Transport Modes

-The XDS Integration Profile defines an on-line mode of transport for all transactions except for the Provide & Register transactions where an off-line mode option is supported both for the Document Source and the Document Repository.
+- 2460 The XDS Integration Profile defines an on-line mode of transport for both XDS.a and XDS.b transactions.
+In addition to that, XDS also defines an off-line mode option for the XDS.a Provide and Register Document Set transaction for both for the Document Source and the Document Repository.
 In the "on-line mode" the transaction between two actors (computer applications) requires their simultaneous presence (e.g. an HTTP GET).
-In the "off-line mode" the transaction between the two actors (computer applications) does not require their simultaneous presence (e.g. a store and forward e-mail exchange).

-- 1. An HTTP-based protocol (SOAP with Attachments) will be used for on-line operation. - 2.
-The SMTP protocol will be used for off-line operation.
+In the "off-line mode" the transaction - between the two actors (computer applications) does not require their simultaneous presence (e.g. a store and forward e-mail exchange). - 1.
+A Web Services- or HTTP-based protocol shall be used for on-line operation. - 2.
+The SMTP protocol shall be used for off-line operation.

-10.5 Implementation Strategies
+2470 10.5 Implementation Strategies

-- The XDS Integration profile addresses the requirements of three major implementation strategies reflecting different groupings of actors within an EHR-CR as well as different configurations of the EHR-LR.
+The XDS Integration profile addresses the requirements of three major implementation strategies reflecting different groupings of actors within an EHR-CR as well as different configurations of the EHR-LR.
 This range of implementation strategies reflects the need to accommodate a variety of workflows and configurations.
 These implementation strategies may coexist in some environments.
-Other implementation strategies are possible. - Strategy 1: Repository at the Source.
-A single information system acts as both the Document Source and Document Repository for the documents it creates and registers with the Document Registry - Upon completion of a phase of care, an EHR-CR will register a submission-set of documents in a Document Repository Actor with which it is grouped (same system).
+Other implementation strategies are possible.

+- Strategy 1: Repository at the Source.
+A single information system acts as both the Document Source and Document Repository for the documents it creates and registers with the Document Registry - Upon completion of a phase of care, an EHR-CR will register a submission-set of documents in - 2480 a Document Repository Actor with which it is grouped (same system).
 Then it registers this set of documents (newly created and priors documents of interest) with the Document Registry Actor [2]. - Any other Document Consumer Actor in the XDS Affinity Domain may query the Document Registry Actor to find documents related to all phases of care for the patient [3].
-It may choose to retrieve some of these documents from any Document Repository Actor [4].
+It may choose to retrieve some of these documents from any Document Repository Actor [4] - to retrieve some of these documents from any Document Repository Actor [4].